 Running head: Hg in bat guano

 Abstract Increasing concentrations of mercury in the environment from anthropogenic sources is a health threat for both humans and wildlife, and insectivorous bats are particularly vulnerable to this heavy metal via trophic transfer.
 A portion of the mercury bats ingest is excreted in their guano, which serves as a record of mercury contamination.
 Increased mercury levels are of particular concern in Florida, a state with abundant waterbodies and high levels of mercury from local and global sources via atmospheric deposition.
-We measured total Mercury (THg) concentrations in bat guano from caves and bat houses in two cave regions in Florida and one nearby Georgia to compare THg concentrations between cave regions and between caves and bathouses, which have different dominant species.
+We measured total Mercury (THg) concentrations in bat guano from caves and bat houses in two cave regions in Florida and one in nearby Georgia to compare THg concentrations between cave regions and between caves and bathouses, which have different dominant species.
 Results show significant differences in concentrations between all three regions, but results were inconclusive for differences between concentrations of THg in bat guano between caves and bat houses.
-The mean concentration for all samples from all locations was estimated at 0.5420 +/- 0.0454 ppm.
+The mean concentration for all samples from all locations was estimated at 0.5410 +/- 0.0461 ppm.
 This has implications for both the health of bats and fragile cave ecosystems, as guano is an important food source for other cave species and can lead to increased Hg levels throughout the cave ecosystem.

 Keywords Mercury, bat guano, bioaccumulation